Villarrica, Paraguay: Geology and Orography

 The soil is composed of sandstones interbedded with shales and oolitic calcareous formations.
 In the alluvial plains of the Tebicuarymí River, there seems to be Quaternary sediments.

 The soils of the urban area are mainly sandy hills, with gentle slopes in the northern area and slightly steeper slopes in the south.
 Good drainage and no rockiness are also observed.
-Both in the urban area of Villarrica and in 14 de Mayo area (on the way to Ñumí) you can find ferruginous laterites and they occur in thick layers that support small topographic elevations.
-Due to the heavy deforestation, one can observe primitive tree species almost exclusively in areas of difficult access such as banks of streams.
-A great variety of grasses and palm trees grow In its terrain of undulating plains,.
+Both in the urban area of Villarrica and in 14 de Mayo area (on the way to Ñumí) ferruginous laterites can be found in the thick layers that support small topographic elevations.
+Due to the heavy deforestation, primitive tree species can be observed almost exclusively in areas of difficult access such as banks of streams.
+A great variety of grasses and palm trees grow In its terrain of undulating plains,..
 Grass can be natural grasslands or cultivated in order to feed cattle.
 The current extension of the palm groves is small but is increasing due to soil degradation.